 If this only sort of sounds like you, keep in mind that these are only broad-strokes traits of what it means to be an introvert.
 That's because there are four introvert subcategories, and knowing with which you most identify can be helpful for identifying which of the careers for introverts are best suited for you.

-Which the 4 introvert types best describes you?
+Which of the 4 introvert types best describes you?

-In 2011, psychologist and researcher Jonathan Cheek denoted that there are actually four introversion subgroups: social introversion, anxious introversion, thinking introversion, and restrained introversion.
+In 2011, psychologist and researcher Jonathan Cheek, PhD, named four introversion subgroups: social introversion, anxious introversion, thinking introversion, and restrained introversion.
 The differences between each essentially highlights why you're introverted, which is super-important for making professional decisions.